 Application

-The knock sensor is used in many different types of two-wheeler and four-wheeler automobiles, and construction machinery engines to stop knocking.
+To stop knocking, the knock sensor is used in many different types of two-wheeler and four-wheeler automobiles and construction machinery engines.

 Advantages